stephanie56/tdd_workshop/README.md

     * Once guard is running:
         * You can press Enter to run all tests AND
-        * Guard will run all tests whenever you make changes in the project.
+        * Guard should run all tests whenever you save changes in the project (sometimes it doesnt work) .

 You are ready to start the workshop!